 Kutchan Potato Festival (Jaga Matsuri)

-The humble potato is given centrestage at this fun festival that takes place in the beginning of August.
-Celebrating the harvest season, the sleepy town of Kutchan comes alive as food stalls line the main streets and live performances by dance crews and jazz bands entertain revelers.
+The humble potato is given centre stage at this fun festival that takes place at the beginning of August.
+Celebrating the harvest season, the sleepy town of Kutchan comes alive as food stalls line the main streets and live performances by dance crews and jazz bands entertain revellers.
 Why not don a summer kimono and join in the ‘1000 people’ dance?
 Make sure you stay late to witness the spectacular fireworks too.

 Onsen Panorama Ride

 This unique 30km bicycle ride takes place in July as a special event preceding the UCI Niseko Classic.
 Participants tour some of the best onsens in the Ranokshi/ Niseko area, while taking in the scenic mountain views.

 Get adventurous and embark on Japan’s longest tree-trekking course, located within a pine forest.
 Safe for kids as young as six, it is an exhilarating way to spend a day in the outdoors.
 Complete with tree ladders, swaying bridges and a freefall jump at the end, face your fears and live a little!

 Japanese whiskey is fast gaining world-favour and today stands shoulder-to-shoulder with some of the best single malts from Scotland.
 The town of Yoichi in Hokkaido is best known for its Nikka Whiskey Distillery and where you should head if you are a whiskey-enthusiast.
 A day trip can squeeze in a visit to the whiskey museum as well as local whiskey tastings.

 Not to be outdone, Niseko lights up the skies with fireworks on the same weekend as Kutchan.
 Known as the region’s biggest fireworks show, it is the perfect way to spend a cool summer evening, snuggled into your special someone’s arms.
 Remember to carry a shawl to keep warm.